nuxt/components/README.md

 ### `dir`

-- Type: `String`
+- Type: `String|Array`
 - Default: `components`

-The directory to find global components.
+A list of directories to find components inside your nuxt project.

 ### `suffixes`